Can I Give My Dog a Bone?

 Increasingly, veterinary professionals are condemning bones for dogs.
 We’re not talking about bone-shaped biscuits, now.
-We’re talking about natural bones, the skeletons of other animals.
+We’re talking about natural bones, the skeletal remains of other animals.

 Are they really absolutely bad for dogs?
 Opinions on feeding bones to dogs differ between and among owners, breeders, and veterinarians.
 There is not one bone out there that is completely safe in all circumstances.